samesense/tea_docs/lodging.md

 (GMT +8, 13-16 hour ahead of US mainland time).

 For our overseas Guests:
-Please make sure you depart your home by November 20, 2017 to ensure you would make it to our event.
+Please make sure you depart your home by <b>November 20, 2017</b> to ensure you would make it to our event.

 ### Transiting via other countries on US passport